 Top 8 Most Unusual Things We’ve Ever Shipped

-From entire museum exhibitions to endangered animals, we take a look at some of the strangest shipments we’ve logged to date.
+From entire museum exhibitions to endangered animals, here’s a look at some of the strangest shipments we’ve logged to date.

 1. Endangered turtle eggs, Gulf of Mexico to Florida

 With hatching season imminent, we worked with scientists to quickly create a safe and secure transportation solution.
-To ensure the gentlest care and protection of the turtle nests and eggs, they traveled exclusively in FedEx Custom Critical air-ride, temperature-controlled vehicles.
-A beautiful and sadly endangered species that we were only too happy to help.
+To ensure the gentlest care and protection of the turtle nests and eggs, they travelled exclusively in FedEx Custom Critical air-ride, temperature-controlled vehicles.
+A beautiful species that we were only too happy to help.

-Transporting ancient relics isn’t easy.
-Incredibly fragile and sensitive to humidity, temperature, motion and impact, we packed more than 150 exhibition pieces in custom-built crates.
+Incredibly fragile and sensitive to humidity, temperature, motion and impact, transporting ancient relics is anything but easy.
+To ensure secure transport, we packed more than 150 exhibition pieces in custom-built crates.
 The painstaking process was overseen by members of the Egyptian Museum in Cairo, and the crates were fitted with special tilt-sensing recorders.

 3. White tigers, United States to Bangkok, Thailand

-Back in 2002, FedEx was honored with the duty of transporting not one but six highly endangered white tigers from Nashville and Oklahoma, U.S to the capital of Thailand.
-Under the Species Survival program, special efforts would be made to ensure the longevity of these incredible animals and protect them from the fate of illegal inbreeding.
+Back in 2002, FedEx was honored with the duty of transporting not one but six white tigers from Nashville and Oklahoma, U.S. to the capital of Thailand.
+Under the Species Survival program, special efforts are in place to ensure the longevity of these incredible animals and protect them from the fate of illegal inbreeding.